bdqnghi/ggnn.tensorflow/README.md

-# A Tensorflow Implementation of Gated Graph Neural Networks (GGNN) for Graph Classification
+# A Tensorflow Implementation of Gated Graph Neural Networks (GGNN) for Source Code Classification

 This is a Tensorflow implementation of the Gated Graph Neural Networks (GGNN) as described in the paper [Gated Graph Sequence Neural Networks, ICLR 2016](https://arxiv.org/abs/1511.05493) by Y. Li, D. Tarlow, M. Brockschmidt, and R. Zemel.